Actindo-AG/Documentation/Channels/Integration/01f_Tradebyte.md

 # Manage the Tradebyte connection

 To establish a connection to a Tradebyte shop, there are several particularities to consider.
-Therefore, the configuration of the Tradebyte connection is described in detail below.
+Therefore,  the creation and the configuration of the Tradebyte connection are described in detail below.

 ## Create a Tradebyte connection